Goondiwindi

 Goondiwindi is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Goondiwindi's dwelling structure, as per the latest Census, consisted of 87.1% houses and 13.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 90.3% houses and 9.7% other dwellings.
-Home ownership in Goondiwindi stood at 31.3%, with the remaining dwellings either mortgaged (31.9%) or rented (36.8%).
+In Goondiwindi, as per the latest Census evaluation, 87.1% of dwellings were houses with the remaining 13.0% being semi-detached, apartments, or other types.
+This differs slightly from Non-Metro Qld's figures of 90.3% houses and 9.7% other dwellings.
+Home ownership in Goondiwindi stood at 31.3%, with mortgaged properties at 31.9% and rented ones at 36.8%.
 The median monthly mortgage repayment was $1,517, higher than Non-Metro Qld's average of $1,300.
-Weekly rent in Goondiwindi was recorded at $295, compared to Non-Metro Qld's $230.
-Nationally, Goondiwindi's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Goondiwindi was $295, compared to Non-Metro Qld's $230.
+Nationally, Goondiwindi's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were also lower at $295 compared to the national figure of $375.

 Frequently Asked Questions - Housing